aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-mutual-tls-file-provided-by-acm/README.md

 _Note - Standard AWS costs may apply when provisioning infrastructure._

+Code snippets relevant to the walkthrough are present in the CDK Code section below.

 - Open your terminal
 - Clone the repository `git clone https://github.com/aws/aws-app-mesh-examples.git`
 - Navigate to `aws-app-mesh-examples/walkthroughs/cdk-examples/howto-tls-file-provided/`